PigStep/Vibe-BPMN-studio/README.md

 ## 📄 License

-This project is released under the ISC license.
+This project is released under the MIT license.
 See the `LICENSE` file for details.

 ## 🐛 Known Issues